 Our series “Motherhood Hacks” shares inspiring stories about expressing love, improving connections, and psychological changes related to motherhood.
+In this story, we explore the psychological changes of motherhood and the implications of mommy brain.

 Until recently, Max Cutler never played songs to her belly.
 Now that she’s six months pregnant, she does so every night because she wants her son to sleep peacefully along with her.
 She is constantly aware that everything she does now, she’s doing for two.
 “I get really excited every time he moves, and I’m feeling him all day, so I’m taking better care of myself than ever because I’m supporting another life.
 I eat better meals, I make it to my medical appointments, and if I get upset, I immediately try to stop being upset because I think about how it would affect the baby.”